Indie booksellers object to U.S. e-books deal

 The booksellers association said in its letter that the adoption of agency pricing had helped lowered Amazon's share of the e-book market to 60 percent from 90 percent.

-The three publishers that agreed to settle are News Corp's (NWSA.O) HarperCollins Publishers Inc, CBS Corp's (CBS.N) Simon & Schuster Inc, and Lagardere SCA's (LAGA.PA) Hachette Book Group.
+The three publishers that agreed to settle are News Corp's HarperCollins Publishers Inc, CBS Corp's Simon & Schuster Inc, and Lagardere SCA's Hachette Book Group.

-Last week, Barnes & Noble Inc (BKS.N), the largest U.S. bookstore chain, also objected to the settlement, making many of the same arguments.
+Last week, Barnes & Noble Inc, the largest U.S. bookstore chain, also objected to the settlement, making many of the same arguments.

 (Reporting by Phil Wahba in New York and Diane Bartz in Washington, D.C.; Editing by Leslie Adler)